 As I was writing the recently published post about things to do in Amsterdam in Spring, it struck me that I could write a whole post about how and where to see tulips in Amsterdam, so that is exactly what I'm doing now.

 Of all the cliched things that are associated with Amsterdam and the Dutch - coffee shops, the Red Light District, clogs, canals - the one thing that I think lives up to its cliched significant to the Netherlands is the tulip.
 Tulips are everywhere in Amsterdam and across the country, especially at spring... but not only during these months.
 The Dutch love tulips!
 Truly!
 Most residents (myself included!) have at least one specially designed vase that is only used to hold and display tulips (see below to find out more!) and of all the myriad of cheesy Amsterdam souvenirs you can find, the tulip shaped ones are definitely the least offensive and may even be found in locals' houses.
 When I recently bought a tulip-patterned onesie for a Dutch friend's baby she was so taken with it she asked if the same company made clothes in adult sizes.
 There is no denying that the tulip is a special flower for the Dutch, and you should have no shame in wanting to indulge this stereotype by searching for the best ways to find tulips in Amsterdam and beyond, if you have the time.
+(Also I feel I should add that if you time it really well, coming to visit Amsterdam in spring for the tulips could also mean you see some pretty special cherry blossom displays too.
+Find out more in this post about finding the best cherry blossom in Amsterdam.)

 Tips for Seeing Tulips in Amsterdam